syh7/DnDwiki/src/main/resources/raw/darninia/session 9 - skin to win.md

 - mature after a year, live for 20 years
 - radiant damage heals dandelions

-- long rest
++ long rest

 - arrive to see an island group
 - 1 big island with high mountains and buildings at top
 - small way between big and small island, filled with wind: Stormtunnel

-- arrive at small town Stormhorn
++ arrive at small town Stormhorn
-- find tailor Heureuts & Maureuts
++ find tailor Heureuts & Maureuts
-- ask to create a cloak from griphon
++ ask to create a cloak from griphon
-- griphons are natural enemies of aaracockra
++ griphons are natural enemies of aaracockra
-- 200GP for making the cloak (cloak will be worth 2000GP)
++ 200GP for making the cloak (cloak will be worth 2000GP)
-- 150GP for cloak without claws
++ 150GP for cloak without claws
-- 120GP+leftover feathers for cloak with claws without talons
++ 120GP+leftover feathers for cloak with claws without talons
-- eventual deal: pay 325GP for a gold-inlaid cloak, any leftover feathers are for them
++ eventual deal: pay 325GP for a gold-inlaid cloak, any leftover feathers are for them

 - Öfakkö can be found at Rusty Talon in Neuneun

-- 2 ways from Stormhorn to Neuneun
++ 2 ways from Stormhorn to Neuneun
-- marshy way
++ marshy way
-- steep way
++ steep way
-- go the steep way
++ go the steep way

 - Dalynn buys trinket dreamcatcher from random guy

-- combat some perytons
++ fight some perytons

 - aaracockra say well done
 - skinning peryton ruins economy so get 4 talons, 3 antlers and 50 feathers

-- arrive in Neuneun
++ arrive in Neuneun
-- fully built for flying creatures
++ fully built for flying creatures
-- has some ladders for the non-flying plebs (us)
++ has some ladders for the non-flying plebs (us)
-- big inn Magicians Refuge at base level
++ big inn Magicians Refuge at base level
-- we arrive around 1800, so dinner first
++ we arrive around 1800, so dinner first
-- enter Magicians Refuge
++ enter Magicians Refuge
-- 3 dwarves + tall man are there
++ 3 dwarves + tall man are there
-- they've only seen dog-Dalynn, so leave to prevent them seeing the full party
++ they've only seen dog-Dalynn, so leave to prevent them seeing the full party

 - ask random passerby for different place (name: Theeble Thabble Stabble)
 - Rusty Talon is at very top of high peak